hetida/hetida-designer/docs/adapter_system/local_file_adapter.md

 ### Accompanying .settings.json - Writing and load/write settings

-Allowing writing of files and also configuring the settings for loading / wirting is done via an accompanying file starting with the same name but with `.settings.json` appended.
+Allowing writing of files and also configuring the settings for loading / writing is done via an accompanying file starting with the same name but with `.settings.json` appended.
 E.g. if you have a file `/my/dir/data.csv` you may place a file `/my/dir/data.csv.settings.json` beside it.
 This new file contains a json object structured as follows:

 ```json
 {